angrysky56/NeoCoder-neo4j-ai-workflow/README.md

 3. Query with **Section 4**, and optionally add vector search if you store embeddings.
 4. Backup or publish with **Section 6**.

-With these building blocks you now have a *living*, searchable “Cypher cheat-sheet inside Cypher” that always stays local, versionable, and extensible.
+With these building blocks you now have a *living*, searchable "Cypher cheat-sheet inside Cypher" that always stays local, versionable, and extensible.
 Enjoy friction-free recall as your query repertoire grows!

+*Note: A full reference version of this documentation that preserves all original formatting is available in the `/docs/cypher_snippets_reference.md` file.*

 Created by [angrysky56](https://github.com/angrysky56)
-Claude 4.7
+Claude 3.7 Sonnet
-Gemini research preview
+Gemini 2.5 Pro Preview 3-25
-ChatGPT
+ChatGPT o3

 ## License